 In order to demonstrate these capabilities in an academic setup, my laboratory has spined out a company to build some of the most advanced yet easy-to-use, human centered robots that exist today.
 I will delve in robot control theory and models of workload behavior as well as showcase videos of our new adult-size bipedal robots and full-body iron-man-like suit for heavy-duty logistic operations to emphasize our commitment towards experimental long-term studies.

 Luis Sentis is the General Dynamics Associate Professor in Aerospace Engineering and Engineering Mechanics at the University of Texas at Austin.
 He is also co-founder of the robotics company Apptronik Systems.
 He received a Ph.D. in Electrical Engineering from Stanford University and was a La Caixa Foundation Fellow.

 Sentis leads the Human Centered Robotics Laboratory, an experimental facility focusing on control, embodiment, and intelligence of humanoid robots as well as strength augmentation exoskeletons.
 He publishes and teaches in areas related to realtime decision and control of human-centered robots, hardware design of high performance humanoid robots, and safety capabilities for mobile humanoid robots.

-More recently, Sentis was awarded the NASA Elite Team Award for his contributions to NASA’s Johnson Space Center Software Robotics and Simulation Division.
-He is also co-founder and scientific advisor of Apptronik Systems Inc., a company focusing on human-centered robotic augmentation systems and educational robotic laboratories.
+He was awarded the NASA Elite Team Award for his contributions to NASA’s Johnson Space Center Software Robotics and Simulation Division and has been a speaker in popular events such as SXSW and the NASA Thoughts Leader seminar series.